mnazim/mnazim.github.io/content/writings/python-ecosystem-introduction.markdown

     :::bash
     $ sudo aptitude install python-dev-all

-If your distribution does not have `python-dev-all`, look for packages with names similar to `python-dev`, `python2.X-dev`, etc.
+If your distribution does not have `python-dev-all`, look for packages with name similar to `python-dev`, `python2.X-dev`, etc.

 Assuming you are installing `psycopg2` (the PostgreSQL RDBMS adapter for Python), you will also need the development files for PostgreSQL.